-Changes to the FINRA Entitlement Program.
-In 2010, Financial Industry Regulatory Authority, Inc. ("FINRA") began introducing changes to the FINRA Entitlement Program which provides access to investment advisers' IARD accounts.
-One change is that each adviser is required to designate an authorized employee or officer as the Super Account Administrator ("SAA") who is able to create, modify and delete account administrator and user accounts for FINRA applications used by the adviser.
+FINRA Entitlement Program.
+The FINRA Entitlement Program is intended to provide a secure way for firms to access many of FINRA's web-based systems with a single user ID and password.
+Each adviser is required to designate an authorized employee or officer as the Super Account Administrator ("SAA") who is able to create, modify and delete account administrator and user accounts for FINRA applications used by the adviser.
 Additionally, the SAA can manage his or her own access to those FINRA applications.
-More information about the FINRA Entitlement Program along with information available to account administrators, system users and SAAs is available at http://www.finra.org /Industry/Compliance/Entitlement/.
+More information about the FINRA Entitlement Program, including 2013 developments is available here.